Monday Morning (Fleetwood Mac song)

 "Monday Morning" is a 1975 song written and sung by Fleetwood Mac guitarist Lindsey Buckingham.
 It is the first track from the multi-platinum, second eponymous album Fleetwood Mac.
-The song was later included on the band's 2002 compilation album, The Very Best of Fleetwood Mac.
-Reviewer Matthew Greenwald of AllMusic described the song as "a brilliant opening to a brilliant album" which he attributed to Buckingham's "strong pop instincts and craftsmanship".
+The song was included on the band's 2002 compilation album, The Very Best of Fleetwood Mac.

 Background

 Like "Rhiannon" and "I'm So Afraid", "Monday Morning" was intended for a second Buckingham Nicks LP, but the album never came to fruition as their label, Polydor Records, dropped the duo from their roster before they could record a follow-up.
+Buckingham said that there was originally some uncertainty surrounding the prospects of these songs given their lack of a record deal.

-The three aforementioned songs were presented to the rest of Fleetwood Mac on Buckingham's 4-track tape machine during the 1975 recording sessions of Fleetwood Mac.
+"Monday Morning" was among the songs presented to the rest of Fleetwood Mac on Buckingham's 4-track tape machine during the 1975 recording sessions of Fleetwood Mac.
 While drummer Mick Fleetwood immediately took a liking to the demos, bassist John McVie was initially hesitant to venture away from the band's blues roots.
 Producer Keith Olsen convinced McVie that the band would be more successful embracing pop rock, quipping, "It’s a much faster way to the bank".

-During live performances from 1975-1978, Buckingham performed an intro that would later become the melody of "Tusk".
-The song was performed on all of the band's tours from 1975 to 1978.
-The song reappeared on the Unleashed Tour in 2009 and later the An Evening with Fleetwood Mac Tour in 2018-2019.
+An earlier take of the song found on the 2018 deluxe edition of Fleetwood Mac had a less prominent bassline; the bass guitar's presence was increased on the final version.

+In an interview with Nile Rodgers, Buckingham said that the song "was very reflective of the early dynamic that was later to become a hallmark of Fleetwood Mac, which was couples breaking up, the angst of having to push forward."
+He believed that the song foreshadowed some of the band's interpersonal struggles and mentioned that the lyrics related to the fluctuations of his romantic relationship with Nicks.

+Critical reception

+Matthew Greenwald of AllMusic described the song as "a brilliant opening to a brilliant album" which he attributed to Buckingham's "strong pop instincts and craftsmanship".
+Billboard called the song both "buoyant" and "surging".
+Bud Scopa of Rolling Stone thought that "Monday Morning" had the most "initial appeal" of Buckingham's compositions on Fleetwood Mac's 1975 eponymous album.
+Paste ranked the song number 30 on its list of the 30 greatest Fleetwood Mac songs, calling it a "bold first offering from Buckingham".